-Although I have never been fat (I always oscillated between UK sizes 8-12), my curves never made me look skinny.
+Although I have never been fat (I’ve always oscillated between UK sizes 8-12), my curves never made me look skinny.
 No one ever had a problem with my big breasts, but my hips, thighs, and bum were all deemed too fat.
-They needed to be thinner.
-I wanted them to, so that people would finally find me pretty enough and worthy of their love.
+I desperately wanted them to be thinner, so that people would finally find me pretty enough and worthy of their love.

 That never happened.
 Instead, I learned to embrace my body and accept it for the wonderful instrument it is, and all the amazing things it allows me to do.
 I stopped craving to be thinner but, until not too long ago, I still fell into the skinny trap and complimented my friends on their weight loss.
 “You look so skinny!,” I’d tell them with a smile.